mrshenli/streamsx.documentation/docs/beamrunner/beamrunner-X-performance.md

 the runner to create bundles of a maximum number of elements, or after a maximum time delay, or both.

-For more information on these options, see the [Reference](../beamrunner-6-ref/).
+For more information on these options, see [Streams Runner pipeline options](../beamrunner-6-ref/#streams-runner-pipeline-options).

 ## Parallelism